thejungwon/docker-webapp-django/README.md

 - Type in './run_app.sh' and wait until everything is up
 - The website should be reachable from any browsers at localhost:8000

+## Important
+- Please do not forget that Python usees **snake_case**!
+- Use a plugin in your IDE that understands `.editorconfig`
+- Apply formatting rules often!

 ## Built With

 * [Django](https://www.djangoproject.com/) - Web framework